The national immunisation programme for HPV – who's eligible?

 When was the HPV vaccine introduced in the UK?

 The latest development has been a switch in the type of vaccine used for the national programme.
 Previously, the vaccine Gardasil was used – this protects against four strains of HPV which are known to cause cancer and genital warts.
-The new version, Gardasil 9, prevents against nine strains, which means it offers a higher level of protection.
+The new version, Gardasil 9, prevents against nine strains, which means it offers a higher level of protection, will now be offered as part of the programme.

-Who is eligible for the HPV vaccine as part of the immunisation programme?
+So who is eligible for the free HPV vaccine as part of the immunisation programme?

 There are two arms of the HPV immunisation programme: children in school, and men who have sex with men.